 On the other hand, the Knight on the side of the board can only make a total of 4 possible moves rather than his usual eight.
 Therefore he is half as powerful.
 This is why we say Knights on the rim are dim!
 The Knight in the corner is even much worse since he is only controlling two squares.

 - Remember your Knights have the special skill of jumping over other pieces

 - If you don’t want your Knight to end up in an awkward position then don’t put your Knights in the corners or on the side of the board unless it gives you some sort of advantage.

 The Strategic Knight

 There is a reason why most beginners fear Knights.
 That is because they are very tricky and they deserve your full respect.
 Knights are unlike any other chess piece.
-They can do an octopus imitation by forking the whole royal family and estate including King, Queen and Rooks all at once.
+They can do an octopus imitation by forking the whole royal family and estate including King, Queen, and Rooks all at once.

 At any point, chess players at all levels may fall for some of their nasty tricks, including top Grandmasters and World Chess Champions.
 Nothing is safe about a Knight.
-Although they me seem docile, behind the facade and horse-like grin is a psychopath.
+Although they may seem docile, behind the facade and horse-like grin is a psychopath.

 Let’s take a look at how fearsome and strategic the Knight can be:

 Anand – V. lvanchuk, World Blitz Moscow 2007